danijimmy19/ai110-module1show-gameglitchinvestigator-starter/README.md

 ## 🚀 Stretch Features

-- [x] [If you choose to complete Challenge 4, insert a screenshot of your Enhanced Game UI here]
+- ❌ [If you choose to complete Challenge 4, insert a screenshot of your Enhanced Game UI here]